ray-project/ray/doc/source/ray-air/benchmarks.rst

 This task checks the performance parity between native Pytorch Distributed and Ray Train's distributed TorchTrainer.

-We demonstrate that the performance is similar (within 10\%) between the two frameworks.
+We demonstrate that the performance is similar (within 2.5\%) between the two frameworks.
 Performance may vary greatly across different model, hardware, and cluster configurations.

+The reported times are for the raw training times.
+There is a unreported constant setup overhead of a few seconds for both methods that is negligible for longer training runs.

 - `Pytorch comparison training script`_
 - `Pytorch comparison CPU cluster configuration`_